Professor Laura Harkness-Brennan

 What is interesting about what you do:

 I really like interacting with lots of different people.
-Some of my research involves me working with clinicians, engineers, environmental scientists and defence experts.
+Some of my research involves me working with clinicians, engineers, environmental scientists and energy experts.
 I am currently trying to develop new methods to detect radiation, which can impact in science and society.

 Interesting facts about you/your work: